Before there was the astrology that we know and practice today, in almost every culture worldwide there was STAR veneration.

 A good reference to have on hand, digging specifically into collected star lore.
 Obviously there is more of a bias towards the Greek and Roman interpretations and myths, as they were most readily available to the author at the time of his writing.

-Update: after having referenced this book for nearly 4 years, I need to downgrade this to a mediocre resource.
+Update: after having referenced this book for over 5 years, I need to downgrade this to a mediocre resource.
 There are many claims in here that are a-historical, with no evidence to back them up.
 I suggest that whatever information you collect from this resource is then back-checked against other resources.
-This is especially important in regards to non Egyptian, Greek, or Roman mythologies or asterisms, as often things are made up or poorly translated.
+This is especially important in regards to non-Egyptian, Greek, or Roman mythologies or asterisms, as often things are made up or poorly translated.

 Academia.edu and JSTOR

 As my practice has gone further into researching the origins of the stars and their various mythological roots, I have utilized academic papers more and more over time.
+It's particularly helpful to look for articles on archeoastrology, and in fact there are a few archeoastrology journals out there, but they aren't the easiest to access or find.
+Places like Academia.edu and JSTOR often have articles from those journals.
 Utilizing just a free account I've accessed hundreds of papers on star lore, ancient astronomy, and stellar myths across many different cultures and time periods.
 This has greatly deepened my understanding of the stars and the multitudinous heritage they each contain.